-I am going to provide some tips and tricks to ensure better management of time while working from home especially with children.
+I am going to provide some tips and tricks to ensure better management of time while working from home, especially with children.

 “An effective work from home situation requires effective time management skills especially with kids.”

-If you are in a position to work from home while having your children at home with you, be realistic of what it entails, and make the necessary adjustments.
+If you are in a position to work from home while having your children at home with you, be realistic about what it entails, and make the necessary adjustments.
 Having a family talk with a spouse or older children who are more responsible is really important and can help to eliminate any wasted time while on the job.

 The more aware your family is of your work expectations and schedule, the better you are able to manage your time more effectively.

-Have you seen that video that went viral, with the kid popping in on dad’s live meeting at work?
+Have you seen that video that went viral, with the kid popping in on Dad’s live meeting at work?